Final Fantasy VII G-Bike: Reception

 G-Bike received mixed reviews from critics.
 Japanese website AppGet praised the title as a quality remaking of the original minigame and its original aesthetic.
 Ishaan Sahdev of Siliconera praised the game for its graphics, which he called "gorgeous".
 Toshi Nakamura of Kotaku was optimistic about the game's announcement and thought the game's trailer looked appealing.
 He believed that it could lead to the release of other possible remakes from Square Enix.
 Kyle Hilliard of Game Informer concluded that fans would not be upset that Square Enix announced G-Bike's release instead of Final Fantasy VII Remake.

 Some critics were displeased and bewildered by the game's announcement.
 Jason Schreier of Kotaku claimed that the initial public reaction was general surprise upon hearing Square Enix was announcing a new minigame.
 Mike Wehner of Engadget pronounced that people would be disappointed that Square Enix was not ready with the Final Fantasy VII Remake.
 Nikola Suprak of Hardcore Gamer went so far as to call the developers "trolls" for even working on a minigame with the main Final Fantasy remake unfinished.
 Hidetsugu Naya of AppGet had more typical criticisms and noted the frequent load times and the many hours of gameplay required to unlock supporting characters.
-In retrospect, Kat Bailey of USGamer stated that because Square Enix has not localized the game into English, the title would stay obscure as most players will never hear about it.
+In retrospect, Kat Bailey of USGamer said that because Square Enix has not localized the game into English, the title would stay obscure as most players will never hear about it.